 The adjusted EBITDA is presented in order to better analyze the Group's operating results in combination with its respective structure.
 As "Adjusted EBITDA" is defined the "Proportionate" EBITDA of the Group by adding the "Proportionate" EBITDA of the Group's most important associates and other companies.
-As "Proportionate" EBITDA of the Group is defined, the sum of the product of EBITDA contributed by each subsidiary (after the elimination of intra-group transactions) multiplied by the Group's participation percentage in that subsidiary.
+As "Proportionate" EBITDA of the sum of the product of EBITDA contributed by each subsidiary (after the elimination of intra-group transactions) multiplied by the Group's participation percentage in that subsidiary.
+As "Proportionate" EBITDA of the product of EBITDA of the Group is defined the sum of the product of EBITDA contributed by each subsidiary.
 As "Proportionate" EBITDA of the most important associates and other companies of the Group is defined the sum of the product of EBITDA contributed by each company multiplied by the Group's participation percentage in that company.